luismarques/qemu/docs/opentitan/pyot.md

   -f RAW, --flash RAW   embedded Flash image file
   -x file, --exec file  rom extension or application -b file, --boot file  bootloader 0 file
+  -Z, --zero            do not error if no test can be executed

 Execution:
   -R, --summary         show a result summary